denehs/future-dollar/README.md

 ## 🚀 Getting Started

+### Live Demo
+Visit the live application at: https://future-dollar.workers.dev

-### Quick Start
+### Local Development
-1. Clone or download this repository
+1. Clone this repository
+2. Install dependencies: `npm install`
+3. Start development server: `npm run dev`
-2. Open `index.html` in any modern web browser
+4. Open http://localhost:8787 in your browser
-3. Start exploring different scenarios!

-### No Installation Required
+### Deployment
-This is a client-side web application that requires no backend or database.
-Simply open the HTML file in your browser to start using the tool.
+This application is deployed on Cloudflare Workers for global edge performance.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed deployment instructions.

 ## 💡 How to Use